TobiKattmann/MachineLearning_1/6__ExamPreparation/0__MultipleChoice/MC_SS19_3.md

 d) Q: Cross-validation can be used to compare different algorithms on the same task.

 A: False.
-Cross-validation (CV) can be used to give compare different sets of hyperparameters. (see 8.2 LOOCV in the lecture) Or, in the first place, CV is used to compute the average classification error and standard deviation of a specific ML-model, as a single training plus testset-run can be misleading. (see 1.1 Motivation and introduction in the lecture)
+Cross-validation (CV) can be used to give compare different sets of hyperparameters. (see 8.2 LOOCV in the lecture) Or, in the first place, CV is used to compute the average classification error and standard deviation of a specific ML-model, as a single training plus testset-run can be misleading. (see 1.1 Motivation and introduction in the lecture) Ok, actually, CV CAN be used to compare different alogorithm/ML-models on the same tasks by comparing their avg. error which is a result of CV.

 e) Q: Backpropagation is an algorithm used to regularize an artificial neural network.